Throat guards help to protect a vulnerable part of a catcher's body that can often be overlooked.

 Top Overall Pick: Champro Throat Guard

-Our top pick for a catchers throat protector is the Champro guard.
+Our top catchers throat guard pick is the Champro guard

 It is made using a durable plastic material that will do its job of protecting your throat when catching.